NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 detail will be blurred.
 Here we used the Lunar-Lambertian model.
 The meaning of the other ``sfs`` options can be looked up in :numref:`sfs`.

+See :numref:`sfs_crater_bottoms` for a potential solution to areas in shadow.

 In the next sections, where SfS will be done with multiple images, more parameters which can control the quality of the result will be explored.